-SPI’s approach to reducing diesel emissions is to employ a sustainable system of water vapor and oxygen recovery from diesel exhaust.
-Those gases, currently being wasted, work to very significantly improve combustion enough to cut carbon dioxide and pollutant emissions to an unprecedented degree.
+SPI’s approach to reducing diesel emissions is to employ a sustainable system of reactive gases, water vapor, and oxygen recovery from diesel exhaust.
+Those gases, currently being wasted, work to very significantly improve combustion enough to cut carbon dioxide and pollutant emissions (NOx) to an unprecedented degree.

 Greenhouse Gases and the Carbon Footprint of Modern Diesel Truck Combustion

 “Nitrogen Dioxide(NO2) occupies a relatively small share of global greenhouse gas emissions—about six percent—but it is 264 times more powerful than carbon dioxide over 20 years, and its lifetime in the atmosphere exceeds a century.”

 Carbon dioxide (CO2 ): “is responsible for about three-quarters of emissions.
 It can linger in the atmosphere for thousands of years.”